La ciénaga (film): Plot

-To escape the heat, Mecha, a middle-aged woman, spends summers at their decaying country estate, La Mandrágora, with her husband, Gregorio, and their children.
+To escape the heat, Mecha, a middle-aged woman, spends summers at her decaying country estate, La Mandrágora, with her husband Gregorio and their children in Salta.
 By a pool, Mecha and Gregorio sunbathe and drink wine.
 Meanwhile, Momi and Verónica, two of Mecha's daughters, lounge on a bed inside the house.
 Momi tells Verónica that Mecha plans to fire Isabel, one of Mecha's Amerindian servants, because she thinks Isabel is stealing her towels.
 Mecha drunkenly falls and injures herself, and is driven to a nearby doctor for immediate medical care.

 In a modest townhouse, Mecha's cousin Tali and her husband Rafael are informed about her injury.
 After a doctor treats their son Luciano's injury, they drive to La Mandrágora.
 While Mecha is recovering from her injuries, her family watches news reports about local Argentines seeing apparitions of the Virgin Mary on rooftops.

 When they arrive, Luciano joins his cousin Joaquín in a hunting expedition in the nearby hills.
 With her injuries bandaged, Mecha stays in bed.
-She and Tali discuss their latest family developments, including plans to go school shopping to Bolivia.
+She and Tali discuss their latest family developments, including plans to go school shopping in Bolivia.
 Luciano has an extra tooth they want to have a dentist treat.
 Joaquín has an injured eye, which Mecha plans to have a doctor treat with a glass eye.

 Later that night, Rafael and Tali discuss the whereabouts of their travel papers for their trip to Bolivia.
 Rafael questions the need for the trip when they can shop locally.
 At a nearby dance club, Mecha's son José gets into a fight with Isabel's boyfriend and returns home injured.

 The next morning, several family members travel to a nearby dam.
 At the estate, Mecha answers a phone call from Mercedes, who calls for José for information about their customs papers.
 Still injured from the previous night, José lies in bed, unable to answer the phone.
 Mercedes says she will be arriving.
 After a family dinner, he returns her call and says he will be traveling to Buenos Aires.
 After a few days, Mercedes cancels her trip to the estate.

-Tali returns home to their apartment with her children.
+Tali returns home to her apartment with her children.
 There, she cancels their trip to Bolivia, as her husband had purchased the school supplies without her knowledge.
 Shortly after, Isabel tells Mecha that she plans to leave to be with her sisters.
 Upset that she was not informed sooner, Mecha calls her selfish and ungrateful.
-This upsets Isabel, who packs her belongings and she leaves.
+This upsets Isabel, who packs her belongings and leaves.

 In Buenos Aires, José is with Mercedes.
 Luciano climbs a ladder to look at the neighbor's dog but falls and is left unattended to.
 Momi returns to the estate and Verónica asks her where she has been.
 Momi says she went where the Virgin Mary has been appearing, but didn't see anything.